 Because interest under the Trading Credit Facility is variable, we are subject to fluctuations in interest rates and we may not be able to pass along to our customers and borrowers some or any part of an increase in the interest that we are required to pay under the facility.
-Amounts under the Trading Credit Facility bear interest based on one month LIBOR plus a margin and vary by financial institution.
-The LIBOR rate was approximately 0.43% and 0.19% as of December 31, 2015 and June 30, 2015, respectively.
+Amounts under the Trading Credit Facility bear interest based on one month LIBOR plus a 2.50% margin for revolving credit line loans and a 4.50% margin for bridge loans (that is, for loans that exceed the available revolving credit line).
+The LIBOR rate was approximately 0.44% and 0.19% as of March 31, 2016 and June 30, 2015, respectively.